Let me guess.

-The only differences are that whole mainframe systems provide you with a lot more data.
+The only difference is that whole mainframe systems provide you with much more data.
 So you can get more info about how that application is performing, which is nice, but it can also be overwhelming if you don't know what to do with it.

-The other thing is that it depends on what language the application is written in.
+The other thing is that it depends on the application's language.
 So if a newer language like Java or Node was used to develop your software, then all of the processing you do anywhere else is precisely the same.
 It's simply running on a different set of hardware.

-If it's COBOL, then the application was probably written differently, which means you're going to be testing it differently.
+If it's COBOL, then the application was probably written differently, which means you will be testing it differently.
 For example, you can't do a method test.

 You have to test at a program or transaction level.
 There are some differences from that standpoint.

-The tools are going to be somewhat different from the same point of debugging the system if you want to debug something on the environment.
+The tools are going to be somewhat different from the same point of debugging the system if you want to debug something in the environment.